zeebe-io/enhancements/ZEP-XXX-journal-record-format.md

 Multiple versions should be handled in the journal writer or reader.

 For any change in the layout that is not supported by SBE, we can make use of the frame by encoding the version number.
-For example, it should be possible to migrate the record layout from SBE to some other encoding.
+For example, it should be possible to migrate the record layout from SBE to some other encoding by adding a new version number and encoding that to the frame.

 However, the frame is only added for the journal record.
 It is currently not discussed how to change the encoding of raft entries.